+Chapter Eleven

-Chapter Eleven FUTURE OUTLOOK AND VISION OF THE OPEN UNIVERSITY OF TANZANIA
+FUTURE OUTLOOK AND VISION OF THE OPEN UNIVERSITY OF TANZANIA

-OUT operates through a network of Twenty nine Regional Centres, eight Coordinating Centres and sixty nine Study Centres spread throughout the United Republic of Tanzania and beyond.
-Among the eight Coordination Centres, two centres are located in Kenya: Egerton University Liason office in Nairobi, and Njoro Nakuru.
-One centre is located in Kibungo for students based in Rwanda, which was opened in October 2012.
-One centre is located in Namibia for students based in Namibia coordinated by Triumphant College and one centre is located in Uganda: Uganda Martyr's University for students based in Uganda to be operationalized in 2014 alongside the Malawi College in Distance Education (MCDE).
+OUT operates through a network of twenty nine Regional Centres, eight Coordination Centres and sixty nine Study Centres spread throughout the United Republic of Tanzania and beyond.
+Among the eight Coordination Centres, two centres are located in Kenya: Egerton University Liason office in Nairobi, and College of Human Resources Management in Nairobi.
+One centre is located at Kibungo for students based in Rwanda.
+The Centre was officially inaugurated in October 2012.
+One centre is located in Namibia and it is being coordinated by Triumphant College and one centre is located in Uganda: Uganda Management Institute (UMI) for students based in Uganda that was opened in 2014 alongside a Centre in Malawi whose coordination is carried out through the Malawi College in Distance Education (MCDE).
 Other centres include Pemba and Zanzibar.
-The University hosts last three centres that include The Centre for Economics and Community Economic Development (CECED).
-The ACDE Techmical Committee in Collaboration (ACDE TCC) and the SADC ODL Centre of Specialisation for Teacher Education.
+The University hosts (last) three centres that include: The Centre for Economics and Community Economic Development (CECED), The (African Centre for Distance Education) ACDE Technical Committee in Collaboration (ACDE TCC) and The SADC ODL Centre of Specialisation for Teacher Education.